 Why is it important to measure ROI in customer service?

 It's always important to measure the return of any investment you make in your company, and customer service is no exception.
-Measuring the ROI of your customer service team allows you to determine what works well and what doesn't, helping you continually improve the quality of your customer support — which boosts its impact on your company's bottom line.
+Measuring the ROI, or return on investment, of your customer service team allows you to determine what works well and what doesn't, helping you continually improve the quality of your customer support — which boosts its impact on your company's bottom line.

 Measuring your customer service also helps you with forecasting.
 By understanding your current situation, you can better predict the staff, resources, bandwidth, and impact any change could potentially make on your customer service program.

 The relationship between customer service ROI and business growth

 To start, great customer service improves customer retention, which is an especially important avenue for growth, especially considering the cost to acquire new customers has increased by 60% in recent years.

 Unlike customer acquisition, repeat business is somewhat organic.
 Data around average ecommerce customer retention rates is sparse because rates vary so much by industry.
 For instance, a company that sells bags of coffee will see far higher repeat purchase rates than a company that sells coffee machines, which are usually a one-time purchase.

 That said, most blogs agree the average rate is around 20-30%.
 But regardless of your baseline, that percentage can grow if you provide amazing customer service.

 In addition to helping you retain the customers you already have, great customer service can also improve your company's net promoter score (NPS).
 This means that your existing customers are more likely to recommend your company to their friends and colleagues.